Updated August 2023

 Please note that:

-- In the case of an expat having a multiple entry permit, this permit must be cancelled prior to submitting the application (whether the expat is in Bahrain or abroad).
+- in the case of an expat having a multiple entry permit, this permit must be cancelled prior to submitting the application (whether the expat is in Bahrain or abroad).

-- The employer must process the deportation of the foreign employee immediately if the employee had failed to pass the required medical examination.
+- the employer must process the deportation of the foreign employee immediately if the employee had failed to pass the required medical examination.

-- If the employee was in Bahrain previously and was issued a personal number, the same number must be used to apply for them again when filling in the application form.
+- if the employee was in Bahrain previously and was issued a personal number, the same number must be used to apply for them again when filling in the application form.

 You can visit the official website to get more details regarding the documents required to apply for a new work permit in Bahrain.

-- Log in to the LMRA EMS system and start the process of applying for a new work permit.
+- log into the LMRA EMS system and start the process of applying for a new work permit.

-- Print the application confirmation.
+- print the application confirmation.

-- Check the application status from here.
+- check the application status from here.

-- After receiving the approval on the new work permit, pay the fees through the EMS system or visit one of the accredited banks listed here.
+- after receiving the approval on the new work permit, pay the fees through the EMS system or visit one of the accredited banks listed here.

-- Print the work permit from the EMS system.
+- print the work permit from the EMS system.

-- Take the printout or hard copy to the Immigration Office in order to get the work permit sticker.
+- take the printout or hard copy to the Immigration Office in order to get the work permit sticker.

-LMRA centers working hours
+LMRA centres working hours

 - LMRA Front Offices, Manama – open Sunday to Thursday from 7:30 AM – 7:00 PM